lbleal1/Dump-Good-Research/README.md

 Resources for Learning How To Write Good Research Papers (and Avoid Writing Bad Ones)

 note: This consists of rolling notes so you may find the structure vary from time to time.
-You'll also find that the order of the resources will change.
-I will be putting the best ones (in my opinion) at the top, but that doesn't mean the bad ones are at the bottom.

 -----